dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

    * `Shift+Alt+D` on Windows/Linux
    * `Shift+Cmd+D` on macOS
 1. Follow the steps listed on screen.
-1. Press the following Blazor-specific keyboard shortcut once again to start debug session.
+1. Select the following Blazor-specific keyboard shortcut once again to start debug session:
    * `Shift+Alt+D` on Windows/Linux
    * `Shift+Cmd+D` on macOS